Build internal trainers who teach from hazards, evaluate real performance, and document training that holds up—not presenters who read slides.

 Our approach is different by design:

-Evaluate real performance, not attendance
+Evaluate real performance

 Trainers learn how to conduct hands-on, performance-based evaluations using consistent standards instead of relying on sign-in sheets or presentation feedback.

-Maintain control without slowing the work
+Maintain control without slowing work

 Trainers are taught how to keep evaluations focused, manage time, and distinguish operational checks from maintenance activities so training stays efficient and effective.